 Lawyers can even add case information from existing software.
 For example, Clio’s case management software integrates directly with email providers (like Microsoft Outlook 365) and document storage platforms (like DropBox).

 These integrations allow you to create a true all-in-one system.
-Handling everything from intake to billing in one software boosts productivity and eliminates errors, making life as simple as possible for law firms.
+Handling everything from client intake and onboarding to billing and payments in one software boosts productivity and eliminates errors, making life as simple as possible for law firms.

 Plus, legal matter management software boosts your clients’ experience.
 You’ll provide them with a seamless process from start to finish.
 This will eliminate uncertainty, reduce stress, and increase confidence that you’ll achieve a successful outcome for their case.